kyma-project/kyma/docs/03-tutorials/00-serverless/svls-14-inject-envs.md

 ---
-title: Inject Environment Variables
+title: Inject environment variables
 ---

-This tutorial shows how to inject environment variables into funtion.
+This tutorial shows how to inject environment variables into Function.

-You can specify environment variables in the function definition iself or define references to kubernetes secrets or configmaps.
+You can specify environment variables in the Function definition, or define references to the Kubernetes Secrets or ConfigMaps.

 ## Prerequisites